 Sensors and time slips help track driving times.
 Therefore, when a driver forgets to take a break, the vehicle can remind him to do so.
 It will also send a notification to a central hub to inform operators.

 Vehicle Maintenance Cost

 IoT helps reduce MAINTENANCE costs.
 The implemented platform can track vehicle performance and recommend a maintenance check.
 This helps to prevent breakdowns and avoid expensive major repairs.
 A notification can be sent both to the driver and the repair crew closest to his location.

 Moreover, smart systems could offer fuel-saving advice based on statistical data gathered from all vehicles of the same type.
 This leads to significant cost reductions in fuel spending for the whole fleet.

 Typically, in-vehicle sensors and controllers gather and upload data about environmental and performance factors to the cloud.
-What is good about interconnectivity between vehicles is that the analysis can be sent to both managers and drivers.
+What is good about the interconnectivity between vehicles is that the analysis can be sent to both managers and drivers.
 The idea is not to scare drivers of being constantly watched over but rather to inform and provide safety and healthier working conditions.

 Intel & TransWiseway’s Commercial Vehicle Application